sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/vedagaNitam/shrIdharAchAryaH/pATIgaNitam_TIkAsanAthIkRtam.md

 Rule for division :

-   22. Having removed the common factor, if any, from the divisor and the dividend, divide (by the divisor the digits of the dividend) one after another in the inverse order : this is the method of [division.](# "Cf. GSS, ii.
+   22. Having removed the common factor, if any, from the divisor and the dividend, divide (by the divisor the digits of the dividend) one after another in the inverse order : this is the method of division.[^455], I, vs. 18(ii); GK, I, p.
+5, vs. 16.(ii).")

+[^455]: "Cf. GSS, ii.
 19 ; GT, p.
-6, lines 21-24 ; L(ASS), I, vs. 18(ii); GK, I, p.
-5, vs. 16.(ii).")
+6, lines 21-24 ; L(ASS

      Âryabhaṭa II (c.
 950 A.D.) gives more details of the process :

    "Having placed the divisor underneath the (last digits) of the dividend, subtract the proper multiple of the divisor from the (last digits of the) dividend; the multiple (thus obtained) is the (partial) quotient Next having moved the divisor (one place to the right) divide what remains.
-(Continue this process until all the digits of the dividend have been [taken](# "MSt, xv.
+(Continue this process until all the digits of the dividend have been taken[^456], I, vs. 18(i); GK, 1, p.
+5, vs. 16(i)."))."

+[^456]: "MSt, xv.
 4. Also see SiŚe, xiii.
-3 ; L (ASS), I, vs. 18(i); GK, 1, p.
-5, vs. 16(i)."))."
+3 ; L (ASS

 (5) **Squaring** (***varga***)

 Rule for squaring :

-   23. To obtain the square of a number (proceed successively as follows): Having squared the last digit (*antyapada*) (i.e., having written the square of the last digit over the last digit), multiply the remaining digits by twice the last, moving it from place to place (towards the right, and set down the resulting products over the respective digits); then (rub out the last digit and) move the remaining digits [(one place to the right)](# "Cf. GSS, ii.
+   23. To obtain the square of a number (proceed successively as follows): Having squared the last digit (*antyapada*) (i.e., having written the square of the last digit over the last digit), multiply the remaining digits by twice the last, moving it from place to place (towards the right, and set down the resulting products over the respective digits); then (rub out the last digit and) move the remaining digits (one place to the right)[^457] I,19; GK, p.
+6, vs. 17.").

+[^457]: "Cf. GSS, ii.
 31 ; GT, p.
-7, lines 24-25; L (ASS) I,19; GK, p.
-6, vs. 17.").
+7, lines 24-25; L (ASS